crcdng/tezos-dev-resources/list.md

 * Figment Learn tutorials: https://learn.figment.io/protocols/tezos Attempts to provide a containered learning environment for multipe chains, The UX is conplicated by long loading times, pop-up messages.
 Confusing for beginners.

-* I cannot recommend the gamified LIGO course either https://tezosacademy.io/.
-Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.
+* I cannot recommend the gamified LIGO course either https://tezosacademy.io/ (besides, it is outdated).
+Although the course content appears well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.

 * hicetnunc.xyz open dataset and parsers https://github.com/hashquine/hicetnunc-dataset by [@HashQuine](https://twitter.com/HashQuine)